jlwalkerlg/jwmvc/README.md

             'body' => 'required|min:10'
         ]);

+        // Store new post in database etc...
         $post = new Post;
         $post->assign($_POST);

-        // Check CSRF token, store new user in database...
     }
 }
 ```